shalombebx/oil-spill-risk-classifier/README.md

 ## Problem Statement

-The primary problem is that oil spill response prioritisation in the Niger Delta is currently reactive — no predictive severity tooling exists at the time of incident reporting.
+The primary problem is that oil spill response prioritisation in the Niger Delta is currently reactive, no predictive severity tooling exists at the time of incident reporting.
 This project proposes a multi-class classifier predicting severity (Major / Medium / Minor) from incident attributes available at the point of reporting (cause, company, location, habitat), enabling proactive resource allocation for agencies such as NDDC and NOSDRA.